Dysfunctional Levels in Nonprofit Boards & Organizations.

 • It is becoming difficult to recruit talented board members or professional personnel.

-• The board chair and other directors refuse to acknowledge the problems.
+• The board chair and other board directors refuse to acknowledge the problems.

 There is little that the staff can do in this situation, except to hope for a funding angel to cover the financial problems that will develop.
 However, I did observe one organization that recovered from such highly dysfunctional board behaviors and finally succeeded in recruiting more talented board members.
 It also adopted a new governance format.
-The change led to some directors to resign.
-(One was insisting that the directors should evaluate individual staff personnel!)
+The change led to some board members to resign.
+(One was insisting that the board members should evaluate individual staff personnel!)
 However the mistrust between the board and staff, as a result of the dysfunctional board behaviors, continued for decades.